Matilda Lawler

-Matilda Lawler is an American actress best known for starring roles in the film Flora & Ulysses, as Flora, and the HBO Max miniseries Station Eleven.
+Matilda Lawler is an American actress best known for starring roles in the film Flora & Ulysses, as Flora, the HBO Max miniseries Station Eleven, the HBO series It: Welcome to Derry and the Christmas fantasy series The Santa Clauses.
 She has received nominations for a Gotham Award, Emmy Award, and a Screen Actors Guild Award.

 Early life

 Lawler's parents, Matthew and Mara Lawler (nee Demey), are actors.

 Career

 Lawler's first acting role was in a stage production of Jack and Annie at Hoboken Children's Theater when she was in the first grade.
 She made her Broadway debut in The Ferryman (2018).

-In 2017, when Lawler was nine years old, she starred in the play The Net Will Appear, in which she played a nine-year-old who becomes friends with a 70-year-old.
+In 2017, she starred in the play The Net Will Appear, in which she played a nine-year-old who becomes friends with a 70-year-old.
 The actor who played the latter character, Richard Masur, became Lawler's mentor and best friend.
 She tapped into their relationship for the emotions needed to portray her character in Station Eleven.

 For her work in Station Eleven, The New Yorker called Lawler "a gifted performer".

 In 2022, she appeared in the main cast of the Disney+ limited series The Santa Clauses.